PedroMesquita1211171/VaccinationManager/docs/SprintC/US/US5/US5.md

 ### 1.4.
 Found out Dependencies

+*US9, since we need a list of vaccination centers where the nurse can work in order for her to choose.*
 *US4, since we need to have a list of users in the waiting room in order to consult it.*

 ### 1.5 Input and Output Data